--Text from Mutiny and Romance in the South Seas: A Companion to the Bounty

 received the Kings pardon.

-Morrison was born in London and was twenty-seven years old when
+Morrison was born at Stornoway on the Isle of Lewis, Scotland and was twenty-seven years old when

 he mustered on the Bounty.
 He was of good birth